-PM Jacinda Ardern: No new concerns for Kiwi troops in Iran as US launches retaliatory attack
+PM Jacinda Ardern: No new concerns for Kiwi troops in Iraq as US launches retaliatory attack

-The US has launched retaliatory strikes against Iran-backed militia in response to a rocket attack on Wednesday, according to reports from Reuters.
+The US has launched retaliatory strikes against Iran-backed militia in Iraq in response to a rocket attack on Wednesday, according to reports from Reuters.

 Those attacks on camp Taji – where 45 Kiwi troops are stationed – claimed the lives of two US troops and a British service member.